sagemath/trac_to_gh/Issue 4485.md

 # Issue 4485: notebook -- implicit multiplication is broken in the notebook but works on the command line (sage-3.1.4)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4485

 Original creator: was